Innovation is at the heart of Legrand's culture and development

 Open innovation: A new way to innovate

-At the same time, Legrand is working closely with the education community, maintaining partnerships with training programs and staying in regular contact with engineering schools.
+At the same time, Legrand is working very closely with the education community, maintaining partnerships with training programs and staying in regular contact with engineering schools.

 Breaking new ground

-Over the long term, Legrand dedicates an average of 4% to 5% of sales to Research & Development every year—a significant investment used to explore new areas and anticipate user needs linked to electrical and digital infrastructures for buildings.
+Over the long term, Legrand dedicates an average of 4% to 5% of sales to Research & Development every year—a significant investment that is used to explore new areas and anticipate user needs linked to electrical and digital infrastructures for buildings.
 Legrand’s Design also does pioneering exploratory work, creating avant-garde concepts and blazing a trail into the future.

-Increase built-in assistance
+Increasing built-in voice assistance